ask-fini/paramount/README.md

 #### Building the client

 Make sure before pushing/deploying the latest changes, run this command to get the latest build of the client.
+Also, after build command, don't forget the add the `__init__.py` file to both `dist` & `dist/assets` folders.

 ```shell
 cd client